 Take classes when and where it’s convenient for you with LTC’s flexible learning options.
-Not only can you choose from day, evening and weekend options, you can also take classes online and choose from blended, Interactive Television (ITV), correspondence, accelerated, and self-paced classes.
+Not only can you choose from day, evening and weekend options, you can also take classes online and choose from blended, competency-based, online and accelerated classes.

 We know you need flexibility when you’re trying to fit college into your busy life.
 At LTC, how you set your schedule is up to you.
 Combine our flexible learning options—including blended, online and accelerated classes—with traditional format classes offered during the day, in the evening and on weekends to create the schedule you need.
 Simply use our Find a Class search and select the course delivery you are interested in.

 - Learn if flexible classes are right for you.

 Classes have limited weekly meetings with the remainder of class spent online.

 Classes are online, using email and a web-based portal for assignments, instructor contact and learning plans.
 An online orientation is required before registering for these classes.

 Competency-based education is a learning model that is growing in use around the country.
 Here at Lakeshore Technical College, it benefits our students by allowing you to learn when you want to, progress at your own pace, and receive personalized coaching and support.

 Classes are given in an 8-week, versus 16 –week, format.

 ITV (Interactive Television Classes)

 Classes are offered via television at the Cleveland, Sheboygan and Manitowoc campuses.
 Both the instructor and students can communicate, see and hear each other while the instructor remains at the remote site.